RITUAL GUMBO: A PASSAGE

 AVAILABLE FOR TOURING

 Ritual Gumbo: A Passage is an embodied act of revisionism that unfolds as an inter- and multidisciplinary project that disrupts the practice of erasing the past.
 It is a project that shines a light on representation through re-bodying our silenced stories, people, and places.
-Ritual Gumbo: A Passage is a genealogical dive and archaeological dig that will result in four media outcomes: 1) a choreographic trilogy work 2) a museum exhibition, 3) a documentary film and 4) a book.
+Ritual Gumbo: A Passage is a genealogical dive and archaeological dig that will result in multiple media outcomes.
 Through Ritual Gumbo, Wilkins exposes a tarnished and turbulent American history to resuscitate the people who survived the slave trade, floods, and lost rituals.
 Their perseverance and resilience offer hope for a different future.
 Ritual Gumbo becomes a vehicle for remembering that our “American” identity is one that is shaped by hybridity, resilience, and co-existence.
 This project reflects how complex we are, and how home is where our path begins for a less blemished future.

 This work emerges from a place of fear and flight.
 In this evening-length solo project Wilkins exposes his naked truth through a process of shedding. /CLOSE/R marks a departure from his past works for his all-male EDGEWORKS Dance Theater by returning to the solo form.
 Inspired in part by notions of what is uncomfortable, he navigates his way from questions to statements while exploring newfound personal realizations of dance.
 This piece fuses lighting design, video technology, movement, and text through the subtle intimacy of humor.
 This project was made possible in part by the D C Commission on the Arts & Humanities, an agency supported by the National Endowment for the Arts.

 This work is without intermission.